sematic-ai/sematic/developer-docs/README.md

 access to the PyPi repo, which is limited to employees of Sematic.

 - Bump the version in `wheel_version.bzl`, `sematic/versions.py`,
-  and `helm/sematic/values.yaml`
+  `helm/sematic-server/values.yaml`, and `helm/sematic-server/Chart.yaml`
-- Update `changelog.md` with the new version number
+- Update `changelog.md` with the new version number and any missing change entries
 - Make the bump commit
 - Build the UI:
 ```bash